Gathering detailed insights and metrics for @fastify/swagger

 decorator | 'swagger' | Overrides the Fastify decorator. documentation. |

-function you can modify the route's URL and schema.
+function to modify the route's URL and schema.

 and swaggerObject